 South Africa Dress Code

 Working abroad sounds like an adventure to many people.
-However, job search in South Africa requires more than just the obvious South African CV writing and translation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in South Africa.
+However, a job search in South Africa requires more than just the obvious South Africa CV with South Africa cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you start planning to go for work in South Africa.

 South Africa Dress Code for Job Interviews